Uintah County, Utah

 Uintah County (/juːˈɪntə/ yoo-IN-tə) is a county in the U.S. state of Utah.
-As of the 2020 United States Census the population was 35,620.
+As of the 2020 United States census the population was 35,620.
 Its county seat and largest city is Vernal.
 The county was named for the portion of the Ute Indian tribe that lived in the basin.

 Uintah County is the largest natural gas producer in Utah, with 272 billion cubic feet produced in 2008.

 The Vernal, UT Micropolitan Statistical Area includes all of Uintah County.

+Uintah County is home to one of the nine statewide regional campuses of Utah State University (located in the city of Vernal) and serves as a gateway to Dinosaur National Monument, contains the Red Fleet State Park, and the Uintah Mountain Range.

 History

 Archeological evidence suggests that portions of the Uinta Basin have been inhabited by Archaic peoples and Fremont peoples.
 By the time of recorded history, its inhabitants were the Ute people.
 The first known traverse by non-Indians was made by Fathers Domínguez and Escalante (1776), as they sought to establish a land route between California and Spanish America.